GlobeProgger/globeprogger.github.io/_pages/about.md

 ## Hi and welcome to my portfolio

->By day I'm a software <!-- and product security  -->architect in the regulated medical environment
+>By day I'm a cyber security architect in the regulated medical environment focusing on product security

 >By night I love to dive into the world of blockchains, cryptocurrencies and web3.0